App shell & overlays

 There is deliberately no router package.
 A screen is a component; "navigating" is writing a signal that a Switch/Match (or a Show) reads.
 That keeps navigation fully reactive, testable in headless Bun, and free of any global you didn't put there yourself.
 When you need a back stack, store an array of screen ids in a signal and push/pop it — the same primitives compose all the way up.

-See also: Input & focus for the traversal model, Animation for the frame hooks modals leave running, and Components for the underlying View/Text/Show/Switch surface.
+See also: Input & focus for the traversal model, Animation for the frame hooks modals leave running, and Components for the underlying View/Text host primitives and how Solid control flow maps onto the native tree.